The 1st Independent Polish Parachute Brigade

 When Wladyslaw got married to Stanislawa Garnowska the marriage certificate recorded his surname as Gostika.
 This supports the case that his birth certificate was in the surname "Gostik".

-Purely based on the surname of Irena, his sister, it's a fair guess that the family lived under the surname Hoscik up to the time of deportation by the Russians in 1939.
+Purely based on the surname of Irena, his sister, it's a fair guess that the family lived under the surname Hostik up to the time of deportation by the Russians in 1940.

 Name Changes During Russian Deportations

-During deportation to Kazakhstan, Wladyslaws siblings names were thus:
+During deportation to Kazakhstan SSR in 1940, Wladyslaws siblings surnames were recorded as:

 Transliteration errors also occurred when converting between various alphabets i.e Hościk = Госцік in Ukrainian, but although Г is H in Ukrainian, it's G in Russian. so then you end up with Goscik.
 However, when transliterating to English, for example, the c which became ц in Cyrillic becomes "ts" because that's the sound it makes.
 So you would have Gosstik!
 In this way the "c" could have become a "t" in an attempt to simplify.